Bozar/OneMoreLevel/user/doc/general.md

 ## About This Game

-(Press Enter to view dungeon help.)
+(Press Enter or Right to view dungeon help.
+Press Left to view key bindings.)

 One More Level is a turn-based Roguelike game made with Godot engine.
 The GUI font, Fira Code, is created by Nikita Prokopov.
 The tileset, curses_vector, is created by DragonDePlatino for Dwarf Fortress.